 - Compliance with surgical shoe and rest

-Temper your expectations around the severity of your bunion surgery.
-If your procedure was mild and your NYC podiatrist or bunion surgeon only removed a small amount of bone and tissue, you can return to normal activity more quickly than if you had a more complex surgery.
+Temper your expectations around the severity of your surgery.
+If your procedure was mild and your podiatrist only removed a small amount of bone and tissue, you can return to normal activity more quickly than if you had a more complex surgical intervention.

-A best podiatrist in NYC Dr. Solomon may prescribe a special boot, shoe or cast to be worn for several weeks after your bunion removal to give your foot added stability.
+Our best podiatrist may prescribe a particular boot, shoe, or cast to be worn for several weeks after your bunion removal to give your foot added stability.

-Once your surgical incision is healed, your local doctor for bunion surgery or Dr. Solomon may suggest physical therapy and exercises to help you strengthen your foot and get you get to your normal life faster.
+Once your surgical incision is healed, Our Podiatrists may suggest physical therapy and exercises that help strengthen your foot and get you to your normal life faster.
 These exercises improve your range of motion too.
-Adhering to the prescribed recovery regimen and following your surgeon’s post-operative instructions enable you to shorten your recovery time.
+Adhering to the prescribed recovery regimen and following your surgeon’s post-operative instructions enable you to shorten your bunion foot surgery recovery time.

-All symptoms, potential procedural/surgical options should always be discussed with your local podiatrist or the best rated bunion surgery specialist in New York after a thorough consultation and examination for an accurate diagnosis and treatment plan.
+All symptoms, potential procedural/surgical options should always be discussed with your podiatrist near you or the best rated bunion surgery specialist after a thorough consultation and examination for an accurate diagnosis and treatment plan.